-A cultural hotspot dating back to the 1920s, The Arlington Ballroom was originally a music hall, where residents of Southend and Leigh could dance, socialise and enjoy live music.
+A cultural hotspot dating back to the 1920s, The Arlington Ballroom was originally a music hall, where residents of Southend and Leigh-on-Sea could dance, socialise and enjoy live music.
 Music halls were popular in Britain from the early Victorian era until the early twentieth century, although popularity waned gradually with the advent of radio and cinema.
 Over the years, The Arlington Ballroom changed hands many times, never quite recapturing its glory days.
-By 2013, when the ballroom was purchased by local entrepreneurs William and Susan Verner, it had lost its charm and become quite tired.
+By 2012, when the ballroom was purchased by local entrepreneurs William and Susan Verner, it had lost its charm and become quite tired.

 The Arlington Ballroom Before Its Restoration